rpbouman/huey/README.md

 In the Attributes sidebar, array attributes can be found in the array statistics folder.

 Array aggregates are technically [derived attributes](#derived-attributes) for array-typed attributes that happen to apply an aggregate function to the array elements.
-The repetoire of aggregate operations for aggregate elements is largely the same as for cells- and axis- aggregates.
+The repertoire of aggregate operations for aggregate elements is largely the same as for cells- and axis- aggregates.

-You can

 ## Structured types, Arrays, and Maps